 With another two days or more, you can add Elba without having to skip Volterra and San Gimignano.
 And drivers visiting the neighboring region of Umbria can easily stop in Cortona en route.

 By Public Transportation

-Florence, Pisa, Lucca, and Siena are readily linked by public transportation, but not all hill towns have rail service.
-Plan on using a mix of trains and buses and allow more time in your itinerary — buses work fine, but service is spotty on weekends.
-If you're especially short on time, consider taking regional minibus tours to the countryside from Florence or Siena.
+Florence, Pisa, Lucca, and Siena are readily linked by public transportation, but the smaller hill towns are more of a challenge.
+Plan on using a mix of trains and buses, as not all hill towns have rail service.
+Allow more time in your itinerary — bus service is spotty on weekends.
+For efficiency, consider taking regional minibus tours to the countryside from Florence or Siena.

 Without a car, modify our suggested itinerary like this: On Day 7, bus from Siena to Montalcino (stay there three nights).
 On Day 8, take the Brunello Wine Bus tour.
 On Day 9, day-trip by bus to Montepulciano or Pienza.
 On Day 10, take the early bus from Montalcino to Volterra (transfer in Siena).
 Spend Day 11 in Volterra; on Day 12, bus to Lucca; and on Day 13, day-trip to Pisa.